intel-analytics/ipex-llm/python/orca/example/learn/mmcv/faster_rcnn/README.md

 The config file we use in this example is `mmdetection/configs/faster_rcnn/faster_rcnn_r50_caffe_fpn_mstrain_1x_coco.py`

-If you want to use the pre-trained checkpoints for further training, also download the checkpoint file
+If you want to use the pre-trained checkpoints for further training, also download the checkpoint file:

 ```
 cd mmdetection